Taiwan

 Taiwan has been settled for at least 25,000 years.
 Ancestors of Taiwanese indigenous peoples settled the island around 6,000 years ago.
-In the 17th century, large-scale Han Chinese (specifically the Hakkas and Hoklos) immigration to western Taiwan began under a Dutch colony and continued under the Kingdom of Tungning, the first predominantly Han Chinese state in Taiwanese history.
-The island was annexed in 1683 by the Qing dynasty of China and ceded to the Empire of Japan in 1895.
-The Republic of China, which had overthrown the Qing in 1911, took control of Taiwan following the surrender of Japan in 1945.
-Japan would renounce sovereignty over Taiwan in 1952.
-The immediate resumption of the Chinese Civil War resulted in the loss of the Chinese mainland to Communist forces, who established the People's Republic of China and the flight of the ROC central government to Taiwan in 1949.
-The effective jurisdiction of the ROC has since been limited to Taiwan, Penghu, and smaller islands.
+In the 17th century, large-scale Han Chinese immigration began under Dutch colonial rule and continued under the Kingdom of Tungning, the first predominantly Han Chinese state in Taiwanese history.
+The island was annexed in 1683 by the Qing dynasty and ceded to the Empire of Japan in 1895.
+The Republic of China, which had overthrown the Qing in 1912 under the leadership of Sun Yat-sen, assumed control following the surrender of Japan in World War II.
+But with the loss of mainland China to the Communists in the Chinese Civil War, the government moved to Taiwan in 1949 under the Kuomintang (KMT).

-In the early 1960s, Taiwan entered a period of rapid economic growth and industrialisation called the "Taiwan Miracle".
-In the late 1980s and early 1990s, the ROC transitioned from a one-party state under martial law to a multi-party democracy, with democratically elected presidents since 1996.
-Taiwan's export-oriented industrial economy is the 21st-largest in the world by nominal GDP and the 19th-largest by PPP measures, with a focus on steel, machinery, electronics, and chemicals manufacturing.
-Taiwan is a developed country, ranking 20th on GDP per capita.
+From the early 1960s, Taiwan saw rapid economic growth and industrialization known as the "Taiwan Miracle".
+In the late 1980s and early 1990s, the ROC transitioned from a one-party state under martial law to a multi-party democracy, with democratically elected presidents beginning in 1996.
+Taiwan's export-oriented economy is the 21st-largest in the world by nominal GDP and the 20th-largest by PPP measures, with a focus on steel, machinery, electronics, and chemicals manufacturing.
+Taiwan is a developed country.
 It is ranked highly in terms of civil liberties, healthcare, and human development.

-The political status of Taiwan is contentious.
-The ROC no longer represents China as a member of the United Nations after UN members voted in 1971 to recognize the PRC instead.
-The ROC maintained its claim of being the sole legitimate representative of China and its territory, although this has been downplayed since its democratization in the 1990s.
+The political and international status of Taiwan is contentious.
+Despite being a founding member, the ROC no longer represents China as a member of the United Nations after UN members voted in 1971 to recognize the PRC instead.
+The ROC maintained its claim to be the sole legitimate representative of China and its territory until 1991, when it ceased to regard the Chinese Communist Party as a rebellious group and acknowledged its control over mainland China.
 Taiwan is claimed by the PRC, which refuses to establish diplomatic relations with countries that recognise the ROC.
-Taiwan maintains official diplomatic relations with 13 out of 193 UN member states and the Holy See, though many others maintain unofficial diplomatic ties through representative offices and institutions that function as de facto embassies and consulates.
-International organisations in which the PRC participates either refuse to grant membership to Taiwan or allow it to participate only on a non-state basis under various names.
-Domestically, the major political contention is between parties favouring eventual Chinese unification and promoting a pan-Chinese identity, contrasted with those aspiring to formal international recognition and promoting a Taiwanese identity; into the 21st century, both sides have moderated their positions to broaden their appeal.
+Taiwan maintains official diplomatic relations with 11 out of 193 UN member states and the Holy See.
+Many others maintain unofficial diplomatic ties through representative offices and institutions that function as de facto embassies and consulates.
+International organizations in which the PRC participates either refuse to grant membership to Taiwan or allow it to participate on a non-state basis.
+Domestically, the major political contention is between the Pan-Blue Coalition, which favors eventual Chinese unification under the ROC and promoting a pan-Chinese identity, contrasted with the Pan-Green Coalition, which favors eventual Taiwanese independence and promoting a Taiwanese identity; in the 21st century, both sides have moderated their positions to broaden their appeal.